 4. Accessories for more comfort & efficiency

-Furnishings don't stop at tools.
-With the right accessories, your workshop will be functional and comfortable:
+Setting up your workshop doesn't end with the tools.
+With the right accessories, your workshop becomes both functional and comfortable.

 -

 Ergonomics: A workbench at the correct working height protects your back and joints.
-A sturdy stool or standing chair can provide relief during long projects.
+A stable stool or standing seat can provide relief during long projects.

 -